• Undergraduate

 • Use state-of-the art library facilities at the St. Mary’s Road site.

-• Have access to university’s student services and modern Sports and recreational facilities as well as events organised by Student Union.
+• Have access to university’s student services and modern Sports and recreational facilities as well as events organised by Students' Union.

 • Work on multi-disciplinary projects with peers from construction project management and architectural design technology.